Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 * `Add function to config <https://github.com/Tinkerforge/generators/commit/dc4dd52c24ab470c5582cfaa0d67690490ec5d0c>`__.

-The we have to implement the function in the plugin source code of the RS232 Bricklet (see above on how to compile Bricklet firmware):
+Then we have to implement the function in the plugin source code of the RS232 Bricklet (see above on how to compile Bricklet firmware):

 * `Implement function <https://github.com/Tinkerforge/rs232-bricklet/commit/3139edc7d8399c9feb82570fcce061e9c9d27944>`__.